Monday, January 1, 2024

 For years in worship planning, my musicians and clergy ask, annually, “Are we doing Palm Sunday?
 Or Passion Sunday?”
 I get it – but is there really a choice?
 There’s a tragic dimension to the Palms entry, no matter how cute or fun we try to make it.
 Jesus comes surrounded by great joy but into the teeth of mortal danger; he comes to tackle the powers, and to be killed by them.
 And there’s a joyful dimension, paradoxically enough, to the Passion.
 Gruesome, horrific, unjust suffering, transformed by the miraculous way of God into immense life, light, joy.

-Psalm 118 could be preached upon, but its cadences are well worth mentioning, or even deploying as a call to worship.
+Psalm 118 could be preached upon; but even if you don't, its cadences are well worth mentioning, or even deploying as a call to worship.
 It’s about a royal victory in ancient times.
 “This is the day the Lord has made” doesn’t mean Oh, God made a pretty day for me to enjoy, but “This is the day the Lord has acted,” brought deliverance, re-established his people once peril was eluded.
 “The stone which the builders rejected has become the cornerstone.”
 Did Jesus or any of his friends ponder this as he rode right by the huge ashlars of Herod’s temple mount?

 And Philippians 2:5-11 fits the day marvelously as well.
 I love the little translation quandary that needn’t be resolved but simply pondered: is it “although he was in the form of God, he humbled himself to death on a cross”? or should it be “because he was in the form of God, he…” I lean “because.”
 Jesus wasn’t pretending to be what he wasn’t, or what God isn’t.
 Precisely in his humility, in his shattered heart and body do we see the truth about God.